Rattlehead15/tachiyomiOCR/README.md

 # Tachiyomi OCR
-This is a fork of Tachiyomi which adds OCR and Dictionary lookup features to the reader, to make the process of learning Japanese with manga easier.
+This is a fork of the popular manga reader Tachiyomi, which adds OCR and Dictionary lookup features to the reader to make the process of learning Japanese with manga easier.

 ## Added features